BOOK REVIEW: Bill Fletcher, Jr. and Fernando Gapasin (2008) Solidarity Divided: The Crisis in Organized Labor and a New Path Toward Social Justice.

 Samuel Gompers believed that the interests of American workers were linked with the interests of American corporations and the American Empire.
 So the AFL allied itself with US capital and the US State in their program of world domination, even though this partnership put the AFL in direct conflict with the interests of workers in America and around the world.

-With the notable exception of US Labor Against the War (USLAW), most US unions continue to back US foreign policy, supporting imperial wars and military aid to foreign governments that attack workers’ rights (ie. Columbia, Indonesia, Israel).
+With the notable exception of US Labor Against the War (USLAW), most American unions support US foreign policy, imperial wars, and military aid to foreign governments that attack workers’ rights (eg. Columbia, Indonesia, Israel, Egypt, etc).
 As the authors state,

 Fletcher and Gapasin argue that unions must take a stand against US imperialism, because class solidarity means nothing if American workers back their State to dominate and destroy the lives of workers in other lands.

 Solidarity Divided challenges the myth that government represents “we the people” (as in, we the people now own shares of GM and Chrysler), when it actually represents the collective interests of the capitalist class (as in, we the capitalist class are using public money to float GM and Chrysler until it can be returned to profitability).
-As they point out, the State serves the employers by consistently suppressing independent working-class activity.
+As they point out, the State serves the employers by blocking effective working-class actions.